Privacy Policy

 • Delivering the service - issuing license keys, processing subscription payments, serving installer downloads and updates, operating the template repository.

-• Keeping the software working — diagnosing crashes, understanding which features are used so we can prioritize bug fixes and improvements.
+• Keeping the software working - understanding how many installs are active and which versions and platforms are in use so we can plan releases and support.

 • Billing and receipts - sending payment confirmations and renewal notices.